What is Cash Cow?

 Example of Cash Cow

 - As explained above, it is relevant only in the case of mature industries which are steadily growing.
 Hence, we can consider the example of Marks & Spencer for the BCG matrix.
-The Company is into the retail segment and offers a wide range of products with different lines of supply.
+The Company is in the retail segment and offers a wide range of products with different lines of supply.

 Cash Cow Matrix